Texture bleeding is when pixels from outside a sprite’s intended boundary leak into the visible edge of the sprite.

 There are three common sources of bleeding:

-- Wrap Mode: Repeat — the GPU wraps around and samples the opposite edge of the texture
+Wrap Mode: Repeat — the GPU wraps around and samples the opposite edge of the texture

-- Atlas packing with no padding — neighboring sprites bleed into each other
+Atlas packing with no padding — neighboring sprites bleed into each other

-- Opaque surface type with a transparent sprite — alpha is ignored so blended edge pixels render solid
+Opaque surface type with a transparent sprite — alpha is ignored so blended edge pixels render solid

 Opaque vs Transparent

+The GPU renders geometry in two stages: rasterization and blending.
 When Surface Type is Opaque, the blending stage is skipped entirely — the GPU writes every pixel the fragment shader touches directly to the framebuffer, alpha value be damned.
+Your shader was correctly computing alpha from the texture, but the pipeline threw it away before it ever reached the screen.

 The “noise” you saw was bilinear filtering.
 At the sprite’s edges, the sampler blends the last row/column of real pixels with whatever is just outside the sprite boundary (either transparent black rgba(0,0,0,0) or neighboring texture data).
+With opaque mode, those semi-transparent edge pixels get written as fully solid, so you see that fringe of mixed color.

-Performance matters — opaque objects are rendered in a single front-to-back pass and benefit from early-z culling, which skips fragment shading on occluded pixels entirely
+Use Opaque when: The object has no see-through areas at all (terrain, walls, characters without cutouts) Performance matters — opaque objects are rendered in a single front-to-back pass and benefit from early-z culling, which skips fragment shading on occluded pixels entirely

-The cost of transparent is real — transparent objects can’t use early-z, must be sorted back-to-front, and can cause overdraw issues.
+Use Transparent when: The object has partial or full transparency (UI sprites, glass, particles, logos with alpha) You need the blending stage to mix the fragment color with what’s already in the framebuffer The cost of transparent is real — transparent objects can’t use early-z, must be sorted back-to-front, and can cause overdraw issues.
 So don’t default everything to transparent.

 Blend Mode (within Transparent)